A Lagrangian Approach to Optimal Randomization: Mirrleesian optimal taxation with multidimensional types

-In order to make welfare comparisons economically meaningful, we denote welfare differences in terms of the Hicksian ``compensating variation in resources'' relative to the full-information (first-best) problem.
-Formally, let \( \Delta^W(m) \) denote the highest level of social welfare that can be achieved in the full information setup when the economy has \( m \) fewer units of total resources, defined by:
+We now examine under which conditions lotteries can generate significant welfare gains.
+To make welfare comparisons economically meaningful, we denote welfare differences in terms of the Hicksian ``compensating variation in resources'' relative to the first-best full-information problem.
+Formally, let \( \widetilde{W}(m) \) denote the highest level of social welfare that can be achieved in the full information setup when the economy has \( m \) fewer units of total resources, defined by:

-The function \( \Delta^W(m) \) is monotonic and decreasing in \( m \).
+The function \( \widetilde{W}(m) \) is monotonic and decreases in \( m \).
 Let $ u^L $ denote the optimal welfare of the lottery problem, and let $ u^D $ denote the optimal welfare of the deterministic problem.
-For each of \( i \in \{L, D\} \), define \( m^i \) as the loss of resources in the full information problem that produces the same welfare level as \( u^i \); that is, \( \Delta^W(m^i) = u^i \).
-We then report welfare losses, $ WL^i $, $ i=L,D$, as the relative compensating variation in resources.
+For each of \( i \in \{L, D\} \), define \( m_i \) as the loss of resources in the full information problem that produces the same welfare level as \( u_i \); that is, \( \widetilde{W}(m_i) = u_i \).
+We then report welfare losses $\Delta_i$ as the relative compensating variation in resources compared to the total consumption in the first-best solution $C_{FB}$:

-In this example, the deterministic mechanism yields a welfare loss of 7.53\% relative to the first best full-information benchmark.
-Allowing for lotteries reduces this loss to 7.27\%, implying a relative welfare gain of approximately 3.46\%.
-These gains stem from randomization over labor supply.
-This is consistent with convex preferences and linear technologies because of the non-convexity implied by the IC constraints.
-A high elasticity of labor supply implies a low effective risk aversion to lotteries over labor supply.
-In our example, agents with high labor elasticity and intermediate productivities (such as types $(w, \eta) = (3, 1), (3, 1/2), (4, 1), (4, 1/2)$) are most likely to receive lottery allocations.

-In the example, the welfare gains from randomization are rather small.
-If one assumes that it is costly to use lotteries, this might be consistent with the fact that one does not observe them being used in actual tax systems.
-However, as we increase $\ell_{\max}$, the welfare gains from the lottery tax scheme become more pronounced.
-In the limit $\ell_{\max} \to \infty$, the welfare losses from asymmetric information shrink to 3.33\% under the optimal lottery mechanism.
-This implies that 55.8\% of the welfare loss from asymmetric information can be eliminated through lotteries and that the welfare gains from lotteries can be very large.
+In our example, the deterministic mechanism yields a welfare loss of $\Delta_D = 7.16\%$ relative to the first best full-information benchmark.
+As can be expected, potential welfare gains from lotteries depend crucially on $ a_{\max} $.
+In the limit $a_{\max} \to \infty$, the welfare losses from asymmetric information shrink to $\Delta_L = 5.21\%$ under the optimal lottery mechanism.
+This implies that 27.23\% of the welfare loss from asymmetric information can be eliminated through lotteries and that the welfare gains from lotteries can be very large.
+These gains, however, are driven by lotteries that assign a very small probability to extremely high earnings requirements, which generate very large labor disutility in the tail and raise implementation concerns.

-Of course, for empirically grounded specifications of preferences, the value of $\ell_{\max}$ is typically normalized with corresponding adjustments to the labor disutility parameter $\psi$.
-Our calibration of $\psi = 1$ is relatively low compared to values used in the literature - for example, \citet{kaplan2018monetary} adopts $\psi = 2.2$ with $\ell_{\max} = 1$, and \cite{heathcote2017optimal} estimate a substantial dispersion of $\psi$ in the data.